 Between 1998-2000, the publicly held debt was reduced by $363 billion -- the largest three-year pay-down in American history.
 Under Presidents Reagan and Bush, the debt held by the public quadrupled.
 By the time President Clinton had left office, the budget was on track to pay off the entire publicly held debt on a net basis by 2009.
 Some worried that we might actually pay off all of our federal debt.
 Unfortunately for us, those fears were unfounded.

 Economic growth averaged 4 percent per year during the Clinton years, compared to average growth of 2.8 percent during the Reagan years.
 The economy grew for 116 consecutive months (the most in history), which fueled the creation of more than 22.5 million jobs (92 percent in the private sector) in less than eight years--the most jobs ever created under a single administration, and more than were created in the previous 12 years.
-With 377,000 fewer employees, the federal government was the smallest it had been since the Eisenhower administration.

 On January 20, 2001, when President George W. Bush took over from President Bill Clinton, the CBO estimated the total budget surplus for 2002-2011 would be $5.6 trillion.
 And the campaign to spend the surplus began in earnest, despite warnings.

 Leading up to the 2001 tax cuts, the administration and the Republican Congress were well aware of the looming Alternative Minimum Tax (AMT) problem.
 Negotiators took advantage of this situation in order to keep down the costs of the 2001 tax cuts.
 In June of 2000, one Treasury economist studied the AMT and warned that AMT taxpayers were due to grow at a rate of 30% each year between 2000 and 2010.
 Nevertheless, President Bush proposed a $1.6 trillion tax cut without an increase in the exemption level to protect taxpayers from the AMT.